phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 . . .
 ```

-The `phx.new` task will also ask us if we want to install our dependencies.
+The `mix phx.new` task will also ask us if we want to install our dependencies.
 (Please see the note above about webpack dependencies.)

 ```console
 Fetch and install dependencies?
 [Yn] y